mariellefoster/plots_and_projects/README.md

 ## Popular twitter bot
 - Retweets everything with more than 10k likes
+- Comments "wow lotsa comments" on anything with more than 1000 replies

 ## Learning Attention Monitor
 - Tells you how long you've been focused on something based on your actions on the computer